A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the

 \subsubsection{Low-resolution PRISM Spectra}

 We fitted the continua of the PRISM spectra with a seventh-order Chebyshev polynomial using the {\tt fit\_generic\_continuum} function in the {\sc astropy/specutils} package \citep[][]{Earl24_specutils}.
 The fit was done after excluding the regions $0.1~\mu{\rm m}$ centering all strong emission lines.
 In a few cases where a seventh-order polynomial did not fit well, we used higher-order polynomials up to the tenth order.
 After subtracting the fitted continua from the spectra, we fitted Gaussian profiles to the targeted lines.
 The line fluxes were measured within $2\times {\rm FWHM}$ from the central wavelengths.
 Most of the lines (e.g. H$\alpha$) were fitted using a single Gaussian profile.
 For the [O~\Romannum{3}]$\lambda\lambda4959,5007$ doublets, a double-Gaussian profile was used.
 Some lines of different species are severely blended, and we found that there must be at least three wavelength bins between the line centers in order to reliably separate them.
 As a result, we had to exclude the objects at $z<2.3$ because of the severe blending of ${\rm H\beta}$ and [O~\Romannum{3}]$\lambda 4959$ due to the poor spectral resolution at $\lambda<1.65$~$\mu{\rm m}$.
-In the end, we selected 251 PRISM spectra that have both ${\rm H\alpha}$ and [O~\Romannum{3}]$\lambda\lambda4959,5007$ emission lines detected at S/N~$\geq 3$.
-We note that the line flux and the S/N of the [O~\Romannum{3}] doublet is calculated by combining its two lines.
-We also note that we excluded any objects that have a broad component in the Balmer lines, which indicates the presence of an AGN.
+In the end, we selected 251 PRISM spectra that have both ${\rm H\alpha}$ and [O~\Romannum{3}]$\lambda\lambda4959,5007$ emission lines detected at SNR~$\geq 3$.
+We note that the line flux and the SNR of the [O~\Romannum{3}] doublet are calculated by combining its two lines: {we added their fluxes as the total flux, and the total flux error was derived by adding the flux error of each in quadrature.} We also note that we excluded any objects that have a broad component in the Balmer lines, which indicates the presence of an AGN.